-Our school currently has 209 children on roll.
-(Summer Term 2022)
+Our school currently has 186 children on roll.
+(Autumn Term 2023)

-The characteristics of our school are as follows
+The characteristics of our school are as follows:

-- 53% boys and 47% girls - 93% of children have English as their first language - All staff and governors, with the exception of one Governor, are currently of white British heritage. - There is one member of staff with a disability. - There are currently 16% of children on the SEN register including 5 children (2.5%) in receipt of a EHC Plan. - There are 3 (1.5%) children with a recognised disability (Hearing / Sight/ Physical impairments) - The school is physically accessible to all through widened doors, lifts and ramps - We currently have 5 looked after children.
+- 47% boys and 53% girls - 95.7% of children have English as their first language - There are currently 10.2% of children on the SEN register including 4 children (2.2%) in receipt of a EHC Plan. - There are 4 (2.2%) children with a recognised disability (Hearing / Sight/ Physical impairments) - The school is physically accessible to all through widened doors, lifts and ramps. - We currently have 1 looked after child.
 However, many of our other families also need additional support through social care and other outside agencies.